hiroshimamiya/EPIB685/README.md

 ### Assignment 3a-c: Project (group work)
 Using any of the exposure(s) mapped in Assignment 1 in Montreal, students will formulate a hypothetical study design integrating the materials learned from the course.

-If your team is not proposing standard etiologic study designs (e.g., study other than case-control, cohort, ecological, time-series), you should first consult the instructor and TA.
+If your team is not proposing standard etiologic study designs (e.g., studies other than case-control, cohort, ecological, time-series), you should first consult the instructor and TA.
-Literature can be used to rationalize study aim, study design, and data analysis.
+Literature can be used to rationalize the study aim, study design, and data analysis.

 **Format**:
   - 3 min presentation of preliminary project proposal (ungraded)